-Bruxism can cause permanent damage to your teeth; it can also trigger other symptoms such as earaches, jaw pain, and headaches.
+Bruxism can cause permanent damage to your teeth and can trigger other symptoms such as earaches, jaw pain, and headaches.

 Bruxism typically occurs during the night and is known as sleep bruxism.
 Bruxism that occurs during the day, usually subconsciously, is known as awake bruxism.

 More than 70 percent of bruxism occurs because of stress and anxiety.
 It usually occurs subconsciously while you are asleep.
 However, other things can lead to it, including the possible causes described below.

 Bruxism can occur as a side effect of a number of drugs, most commonly antidepressants, antipsychotics, and psychotropic drugs.

-The most common type of medication to cause bruxism is selective serotonin reuptake inhibitors (SSRIs)—a type of antidepressant.
+The most common type of medications to cause bruxism are selective serotonin reuptake inhibitors, or SSRIs, a type of antidepressant.
 Common medications in this category include paroxetine (Paxil) and sertraline (Zoloft).

-If you suffer from an occlusal discrepancy, meaning your top and bottom teeth do not meet correctly, you may be more likely to suffer from bruxism.
+If you suffer from an occlusal discrepancy, meaning your top and bottom teeth don’t meet correctly, you may be more likely to suffer from bruxism.
 This can occur if you have missing teeth or crooked teeth.
 Bruxism caused by jaw problems may stop once your jaw issue is corrected.

-The treatment for Bruxism aims to reduce any pain you are feeling, prevent damage to your teeth, and reduce clenching and grinding as much as possible.
+Treatment for bruxism aims to reduce any pain you are feeling, prevent damage to your teeth, and reduce clenching and grinding as much as possible.

-Your dentist is likely to prescribe a mouth guard or splint (protective dental appliance) to protect your teeth from further damage.
-There are several styles of mouth guard available that fit in the mouth in different ways.
-Your dentist will choose the type most likely to fit your mouth and offer the greatest protection to your teeth.
+Your dentist is likely to prescribe a mouthguard or a splint, a protective dental appliance, to protect your teeth from further damage.
+There are several styles of mouthguards available that can fit your mouth in different ways.
+Your dentist will choose the type most likely to fit your mouth while offering the greatest protection to your teeth.

-The aim of a mouth guard is to protect your teeth and prevent clenching, while holding your jaw in a more relaxed position.
+The aim of a mouthguard is to protect your teeth and prevent clenching while holding your jaw in a more relaxed position.
 Wearing the guard should not be painful.
-If one type of mouth guard does not work, you should try another type until you find one that resolves your bruxism and is comfortable.
+If one type of mouthguard doesn’t work, you should try another until you find one that is comfortable and resolves your bruxism.

-If a splint or guard does not work, your dentist may recommend orthodontic adjustment, like braces or surgery, to correct misaligned teeth.
-These are very uncommon treatments for bruxism and may not resolve the problem.
+If a splint or guard doesn’t work, your dentist may recommend orthodontic adjustment, such as braces or surgery, to correct misaligned teeth.
+However, these are very uncommon treatments for bruxism and may not resolve the problem.

 Breaking the Habit

 In some cases, bruxism may stop once you have learned to break the habit.
 For instance, you might break the habit through learning relaxation techniques and holding your jaw in a more relaxed position.
 Once daytime bruxism has subsided, sleep bruxism is likely to improve as well.

-Bruxism can lead to severe tooth pain, and if left untreated, can trigger eating disorders.
-Your teeth and jaw will become more and more sensitive and very painful.
+Bruxism can lead to severe tooth pain and, if left untreated, can trigger eating disorders.
+Your teeth and jaw will become more sensitive and feel more pain.
 This can lead to depression and insomnia.
-You may also find that your bruxism begins to cause ear pain, headaches, jaw pain, abnormal wear on teeth, fractures or broken teeth, tooth mobility, and inflamed and receding gums if left untreated.
+Bruxism can also lead to ear pain, headaches, jaw pain, abnormal wear on teeth, fractures or broken teeth, tooth mobility, and inflamed and receding gums if left untreated.

-Bruxism can often be resolved and further damage to your teeth prevented by learning strategies to cope with stress and anxiety.
-This can be done in a variety of ways, including exercising, talk therapy, and breathing and relaxation techniques.
+Bruxism can often be resolved and further damage to your teeth can be prevented by learning strategies to cope with stress and anxiety.
+This can be done in a variety of ways, including exercise, talk therapy, and breathing and relaxation techniques.

 Even after your bruxism has been treated, it’s important to visit your dentist regularly.
-He or she can spot the signs that your bruxism has returned before you may be aware of it.
+They can spot signs that your bruxism has returned before you are aware of it.